JonnyBeoulve/GameTrial/README.md

 # GameTrial
-This dynamic library management system is for a fictional vdieo game rental company.
+This dynamic library management system is for a fictional video game rental company.
 The website uses Node, Express, Pug, and the SQL ORM Sequelize to interface with a SQLite database containing games, customers, and rentals.
 Select and update functionality is integrated into the UI.

 ## How to Use
 Live Demo: